 Photographing the People of India

 I've traveled to India four times since 1988.
-My oldest sister, Maree, traveled their in the seventies and my parents, Mary and Fred, visited the country many times since the late sixties.
+My oldest sister, Maree, traveled their in the seventies and my parents, Mary and Fred, have visited India many times since the late sixties.

 The taxi was quite a bright yellow/orange color, which provided a fairly striking contrast with his aqua/blue shirt.
 But it was his face that was of prime importance to me which is why I opted for the black and white rendering.
 Now the car, his clothing and the rest of the environment play second fiddle to his face.
 And that's how it should be.